hanslhansl/rainbow-six-siege-weapon-statistics/README.md

 Experience has also shown that all weapons have either one or two damage drop-off intervals.
 Up until drop-off start they deal the base damage.
 From drop-off start to drop-off end they progressively lose damage over distance and from drop-off end on they do the final damage.
 Because of this the damage up until 5 meters (which can't be measured in the shooting range) can be assumed to equal the damage at 5 meters.
 To prevent errors in case the damage drop-off interval reaches into the first 5 meters I am only applying this assumption if the measured damages at 5, 6 and 7 meters are equal.
 If that isn't the case I leave the damages up until 5 meters blank and test them in a custom game.
 It should be said that even with this precautionary measure it is still possible for me to overlook a damage drop within the first 5 meters.
 Those values should therefor be taken with a grain of salt.

 There are three body hit areas in R6S: the head, the torso and the limbs.
 The torso has a damage multiplier of 1 and therefor receives the base damage.
 This is the value I am measuring.
 Most weapons deal infinite damage to the head.
 The only exception are shotguns which deal 150% of the base damage to the head.
 Limb damage is a bit more complicated.
 As of now I believe most weapons deal 75% of the base damage to limbs.
 However, there exists at least one exception to this rule though, Kali's CSRX 300, which deals 60% to limbs.
 At some point I will test all weapon's limb damage multiplier. soon (tm).
+## Damage per bullet with extended barrel
+The extended barrel increases the damage by 15%.
+Therefor, the actual damage is calculated as $Damage=Damage*1.15$.
+No measuring necessary.
 ## Bullets per shot - Pellet count
 This value is displayed in the shooting range.
 Most weapons shoot exactly one bullet per shot.
 The only exception are shotguns, most of which shoot 8 bullets per shot.
 For shotguns this metric is also called pellet count.
 ## Damage per shot